Utility0/supply_chain_project/README.md

 ### Built with

-The project is built with the following technologies:
+The project is built with the following technologies :

 - Python
 - Json